-Tetanus, also known as lockjaw, is now prevented by vaccine, but in the early 20th century it was still a surge that affected farmers and gardeners especially.
+Tetanus, also known as lockjaw, is now prevented by vaccine, but in the early 20th century it was still a surge that affected farmers and gardeners.
 Popular belief is that rust causes tetanus.
-It doesn’t, but the bacteria is found in soil, manure, dust and saliva.
+It doesn’t, but the bacteria that causes the disease is found in soil, manure, dust and saliva.

 The bacteria enters the body through a cut or a burn.
 The incubation period can last anywhere from three to 21 days.

 Starting in the 1890s, the disease was treated with an antitoxin.
 The vaccine wasn’t developed until the 1920s.